janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 )
 ```

 `Highlight` and `Snippet` imported from `react-instantsearch-dom` both display attributes of matching search results to the user.
 Their distinction is that the former renders it in full (e.g. a title, date or list of tags) whereas the latter only shows a snippet, i.e. a text passage of given length surrounding the matching string (e.g. for body texts).
-In each case the `attribute` prop should be the name of the property as it was assigned in `src/utils/algolia.js` and as it appears in your Aloglia indices.
+In each case the `attribute` prop should be the name of the property as it was assigned in `src/utils/algolia.js` and as it appears in your Algolia indices.

 ## Usage